2026 Carroll Media Center

 Eldersburg development delays, December 18, 2025 click for full article

 I joined many of my neighbors to voice my concerns about growth.
-For the record, I am not against growth, but established neighborhoods face multi-story storage facilities.
+For the record, I am not against growth, but against established neighborhoods having multi-story storage facilities located in their backyards.